 Investors can get returns from mutual funds investments in the form of dividends or capital gains.

-Mutual Funds investors receive dividends if they have taken up a scheme with a dividend payout option.
-Dividends are taxed as per the income tax slab they fit in after adding them to one’s overall income.
+Mutual fund investors receive dividends if they have opted for a scheme with a dividend payout option.
+Dividends are taxed as per the investor’s applicable income tax slab.

-The investor gets returns in the form of capital gains when they sell the mutual funds units at a NAV price greater than the purchase price.
-Let’s understand the tax liability on capital gains for different types of asset classes.
+Investors earn returns in the form of capital gains when they sell mutual fund units at a NAV higher than the purchase price.
+Both dividends and capital gains are taxable.
+Below is the tax liability on capital gains for different types of mutual funds as per the changes in Union Budget 2024.

 Equity Funds